MAGI003769/2017-18-FYP-Object-Detection/README.md

 # 2017-18-FYP-Object-Detection

 My undergraduate final year project, supervised by [Dr. Qiufeng Wang](http://www.xjtlu.edu.cn/zh/departments/academic-departments/electrical-and-electronic-engineering/staff/qiufeng-wang), which intends to implement object detection in images using SSD method.
-This repository, whose `README.md` is a record of learning outcome and experiment observation, contains the paper, implementation code and relevant data.
+This `README.md` is a record of learning outcome and experiment observation, contains the paper, implementation code and relevant data.

-The detail theory refers to the [paper](https://arxiv.org/abs/1512.02325).
+The detail theory refers to the [SSD paper](https://arxiv.org/abs/1512.02325).
 Initially, I read and understand the methodology in paper with a [keras version](https://github.com/rykov8/ssd_keras) implementation.
 Considering about current stage that I still a tyro in this field, it is most likely to make modifications on such a version based on user-friendly interface.
 For better performance, it may be better to refer a [tensorflow version](https://github.com/balancap/SSD-Tensorflow) with more advanced features.
 With the study goes further, more methodologies and techniques come into view.

 # Comprehension of Methodology